adammish/adammish-web/src/site/poems/2020/06/off-script.md

 wet tin warehouse
 misty sun silence

-someone forgeot to yell "action!"
+someone forgot to yell "action!"
 and this whole damn place is off script